-Why not start with some history?
-The Farmers’ Museum, founded in 1943 and one of America’s oldest rural museums, is a fascinating look inside a 19th century working farmstead and rural/village life.
-From butter molds to plows, it showcases early New York agricultural tools, equipment and bygone ways.
+One of America’s oldest rural museums, The Farmers’ Museum takes a fascinating dive into 19th century farmstead and rural village life.
 For a modern perspective on healthy and sustainable food systems, Stone Barns Center trains farmers and educates children to improve the way America eats and farms.
-You can even enjoy a visit to a farm right near NYC: Queens County Farm Museum is the only working historical farm in NYC and the longest continuously farmed site in the state.
+If you want to visit a farm near the Big Apple, head to the Queens County Farm Museum.
+It's the only working historical farm in New York City and the longest continuously farmed site in the state!

 Your visit to Sprout Creek Farm could be a triple treat: it's a working farm; a market to sell cheeses, meats and Hudson Valley products; and an educational center.
-At Stone & Thistle Farm, grass-fed meat, eggs and milk are produced onsite: you may dine there, stay at their B&B, and tour their family-run farm and Kortright Creek Creamery.
+At Stone & Thistle Farm, grass-fed meat, eggs and milk are produced onsite so feel free to dine there, stay a night at their charming B&B or tour Kortright Creek Creamery for a treat.
 Rulfs Orchard started small and now offers retail and wholesale crops, including pick-your-own strawberries, blueberries and pumpkins; apples, vegetables, bedding plants, and they operate a cider mill, bakery, greenhouses and a dairy farm too.

 Tucker Farms, home of the Great Adirondack Corn Maze and TuckerTaters, is family-owned and operated just north of Lake Placid.
 Learn more at a farm tour or pick-your-own strawberries.
 Murphy Orchards offers agricultural and Underground Railroad Heritage tours, and has a Country Store, Tea Room and u-pick strawberries, among other fascinating delights.